rdegges/rdegges-blog/articles/2010/populating-default-manytomany-field-values-in.md

             return '%s:%s' % (self.name, self.did)

-The newly added `bans` field stores a list of `Caller` objects which map to individual callers, and allow the web users to ban specific callers if they’re causing trouble.
+The newly added `bans` field stores a list of `Caller` objects which map to individual callers, and allow the web users to ban specific callers if they're causing trouble.

 ## Problem